cheat-sheets/writing-cheat-sheet/README.md

 - **Not my cup of tea** - not what one likes or is interested in.
 - **It's raining cats and dogs**.
 Don't step in a poodle.

-- **Something makes your day** - something makes you feel very happy.
+### Happiness and Sadness

 - **I am/feel on top of the world** - feel extreme happiness.
 - **It's not the end of the world** - what happened won't cause any serious problems.
+- **Something makes your day** - something makes you feel very happy.

+### Anger

 - **To drive someone up the wall** - make someone very angry/bored.
 The neighbours' loud music every night is driving me up the wall.
 - **At one's wits' end** - to be very upset, or at the limits of one's emotional or mental limitations.
 I'm at my wits' end trying to keep things in order.

+### Knowing and Understanding

 - **To ring a bell [with smbd]** - make someone remember something indistinctly. *Doesn't ring any bells*.
 - **To put two and two together** - to conclude from the facts you know.

-- **I heard it through the grapevine** - heard it from someone who heard it from someone else.
+### Experience and Perception

 - **To put it down to experience** - something bad has happened, but you decide to learn from it instead of being upset by it.
 - **To have second thoughts** - to change your opinion/decision about something or start to doubt it.
+- **I heard it through the grapevine** - heard it from someone who heard it from someone else.

+### Success and Failure

+- **Turned out to be a blessing in disguise** - has a good effect even though at first it seemed it would be bad.
+- **Someone doesn't have the ghost of a chance** - they have no chance at all.
+- **Would go places** - would be successful (not used in the simple tense forms).
+I always knew Ahmed would go places.
+He's been an excellent athlete since he was a teenager.
+- **Hit the big time** - be successful nationally or internationally and make lots of money.
+Ex.: He's a good writer, but he hasn't really ever hit the big time.
+- **Make a go of smth** - be very successful with smth.
+He's really made a go of that restaurant he bought.

+### Having Problems

+- I've **spread myself too thin** - am trying to do too many things at the same time, with the result that I can't give any of them the attention they need.
+- I've come up against a **stumbling block** - a problem which stops me from achieving something.
+- So now we are all going to have to **face the music**. accept criticism or punishment for what you have done.

+## Phrasal Verbs

+### In/out

+- **Take** somebody **in** - deceive somebody.
+Ex.: The man said he was a policeman and I believed him.
+I was completely taken in.
+- **Eat out** - eat at a restaurant, not at home.
+Ex.: There wasn't anything to eat at home, so we decided to eat out.

 ## Resources